About the Department of Psychology

 We pioneered one of the world’s first undergraduate programs and its longest-running psychology symposium.
 We also created one of the country’s first APA-accredited clinical graduate programs and law-psychology programs.

-We’re proud to be home to more than 1,000 undergraduate majors and minors, as well as graduate students in the following programs: Clinical; Cognitive & Quantitative; Developmental; Law-Psychology; Neuroscience & Behavior; and Social-Personality.
+We’re proud to be home to more than 1,000 undergraduate majors and minors, as well as graduate students in the following programs: Clinical; Social & Cognitive; Developmental; Law-Psychology; and Neuroscience & Behavior.

 We feature award-winning faculty and compelling, groundbreaking research opportunities for both undergraduate and graduate students.